 Double Coin Holdings Ltd. v.
 Tru Development, 2019 USPQ2d 3373409 (TTAB 2019) [precedential].
-Denying Respondent Tru's abandonment counterclaim, the Board granted a petition for cancellation of a registration for the mark ROAD WARRIOR for tires, finding a likelihood of confusion with the registered mark WARRIOR, in the stylized form shown here, for automobile tires.
-Tru was unable to prove nonuse of the WARRIOR mark for three consecutive years, which would have triggered the

-Section 45 presumption of abandonment, and it failed to carry its burden to establish that Petitioner Double Coin intended not to resume use of the mark during the two-and-one-half year period of nonuse.
-The question for the Board was "whether Double Coin's decision to discontinue sales in the United States in response to the imposition of tariffs, in-and-of-itself, was 'excusable,' that is, a reasonable business judgment under the circumstances."
-The Board found Double Coin's efforts to be sufficient to show that its cessation of use of the WARRIOR mark was "unaccompanied by an intent not to resume use."
-Double Coin announced that it intended to find an alternative source of manufacture, including possibly in the United States and it followed through by building a factory in Thailand.
+Denying Respondent Tru's abandonment counterclaim, the Board granted a petition for cancellation of a registration for the mark ROAD WARRIOR, finding a likelihood of confusion with the registered mark WARRIOR, in the stylized form shown here, both for tires.
+Tru was unable to prove nonuse of the WARRIOR mark for three consecutive years, which would have triggered the Section 45 presumption of abandonment, and it failed to carry its burden to establish that Double Coin intended not to resume use of the mark during the two-and-one-half year period of nonuse.
+The question for the Board was "whether Double Coin's decision to discontinue sales in the United States in response to the imposition of tariffs, in-and-ofitself, was 'excusable,' that is, a reasonable business judgment under the circumstances."
+The Board found Double Coin's efforts sufficient to show that its cessation of use of the WARRIOR mark was "unaccompanied by an intent not to resume use."
+Double Coin announced that it intended to find an alternative source of manufacture, including possibly in the United States, and it followed through by building a factory in Thailand.
 Its expert explained, "[t]hese are not the statements and acts of an entity that intended to leave the U.S. market permanently, never to return."

 Wirecard AG v.
-Striatum Ventures B.V., 2020 USPQ2d 10086 (TTAB 2020)

-[precedential].
-On October 20, 2015, Striatum Ventures B.V. (a Netherlands company) obtained a registration for the mark ZUPR in the word-plus-design form shown here, for software and various business services, via the Madrid Protocol (Section 66(a) of the or services had been sold in the United States under Striatum's mark.
-The Board found, however, that Striatum carried its burden of proving an intent to commence use of its mark in commerce during the three-year statutory period of nonuse and therefore had rebutted Wirecard's prima facie showing of abandonment.
+Striatum Ventures B.V., 2020 USPQ2d 10086 (TTAB 2020) [precedential].
+On October 20, 2015, Striatum Ventures B.V. (a Netherlands company) obtained a registration for the mark ZUPR in the word-plus-design form shown here, (continued on next page) for software and various business services, via the Madrid Protocol (Section 66(a) of the Trademark Act).
+On October 22, 2018, Wirecard AG filed a petition for cancellation of that registration on the ground of abandonment.
+The parties, proceeding under the mark in commerce during the three-year statutory period of nonuse and therefore had rebutted Wirecard's prima facie showing of abandonment.
 "Following registration in the U.S., Respondent entered into a contract for a U.S. marketing strategy, retooled its platform in response to that marketing strategy, demonstrated the retooled products to its public relations firm, and reached agreement at least orally with a retailer's representative to use the ZUPR goods and services in the U.S. following the product launch in 2019."